 Compare other federal and state exemptions. |

-You can file for bankruptcy in Rhode Island after living there for more than 180 days.
-However, you must live in Rhode Island much longer before using Rhode Island exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Rhode Island after living there for over 180 days.
+However, you must live in Rhode Island for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.